 Rosh Hashanah is one of my favorite holidays simply because of all the apples and honey.
 Literally meaning the "Head of the Year" Rosh Hashanah is the first of the Jewish High Holidays and marks the beginning of the civil year according to the teachings of Judaism.
 During many Jewish holidays, food is an important symbol of celebration and these 15 Rosh Hashanah Recipes are sure to make the evening festive.

-Why Do We Dip Apples in Honey?
+Why Do We Dip Apples in Honey For the Jewish New Year?

 Food is at the core of almost every Jewish holiday and culture.
 On Friday nights we eat challah, a sweet egg bread to commemorate the manna that fell from the heavens.
 During Passover, we use food like hard-boiled eggs and horseradish to symbolize different portions of the Passover story.
 And for Rosh Hashana, we dip apples in honey to symbolize a sweet new year.